homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-10-best-practices.md

 modal-id: best-practices
 category: application-and-homepage
 ---
 The Homeflow system uses various levels of caching amongst other techniques to deliver content super fast to the user's browser.
 That being said, there is no substitute for coding your theme in the most efficient way possible.
 This section will explore how to do that and will introduce some functions we have created to help you in your quest for speed.
-Google has an excellent tool called [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) that you can use to review you site.
+Google has an excellent tool called [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) that you can use to review your site.

 ### Working with Images